 Green Earth Management provide advice and guidance on Environmental Permits, any business whose activities could potentially harm the environment or human health need an environmental permit to operate.
 The permit gives the holder permission to carry out certain types of activities at a specific location.
 It sets conditions, which if followed, will protect the environment and human health.

-Environmental permits are traditionally issued for Pollution Prevention and Control(PPC) and Waste Management Licensing (WML) regulations.
-However, their scope has recently been widened to include water discharge and groundwater activities, radioactive substances and provision for a number of Directives, including the Mining Waste Directive.
+Environmental permits are traditionally issued for Pollution Prevention and Control(PPC) and Waste Managements Licensing (WML) regulations.
+However, their scope has recently been widened to include water discharge and groundwater activates, radioactive substances and provision for a number of Direction, including the Mining Waste Directive.

 If you can’t meet the requirements for an Exemption or Standard Permit then you will need to apply for a Bespoke Permit.